BrennoAlenkar/BrennoAlenkar/README.md

 ---

-## 🧠 O que eu faço
+## 🧠 What I Do

-- 🎨 Desenvolvimento de interfaces modernas, **escaláveis e reutilizáveis com React e JavaScript**
+- 🎨 Development of modern, **scalable and reusable interfaces using React and JavaScript**
-- ⚡ Otimização de performance e experiência do usuário no **Front-end**
+- ⚡ Performance optimization and user experience improvements in the **Front-end**
-- 🧩 Arquitetura de componentes e design systems consistentes
+- 🧩 Component architecture and consistent design systems
-- 📱 Criação de interfaces responsivas, acessíveis e orientadas a boas práticas de **UX/UI**
+- 📱 Creation of responsive, accessible interfaces following **UX/UI best practices**
-- 🔗 Integração com **APIs REST** e consumo eficiente de dados
+- 🔗 Integration with **REST APIs** and efficient data consumption
-- 🧠 Gerenciamento de estado e organização do fluxo da aplicação
+- 🧠 State management and application flow organization
-- 📊 Desenvolvimento de dashboards interativos e visualização de dados
+- 📊 Development of interactive dashboards and data visualization

 ---

-## 🛠️ Stack Tecnológica
+## 🛠️ Tech Stack

 ### Frontend